Irena Sendler: After World War II

 Sendler's hospital, now at Okęcie, previously supported by Żegota, ran out of resources.
 She hitchhiked in military trucks to Lublin, to obtain funding from the communist government established there, and then helped Maria Palester to reorganize the hospital as the Warsaw's Children Home.
 Sendler also resumed other social work activities and quickly advanced within the new structures, in December 1945 becoming head of the Department of Social Welfare in Warsaw's municipal government.
 She ran her department according to concepts, radical at the time, that she had learned from Helena Radlińska at the Free University.

 Sendler and her co-workers gathered all of the records with the names and locations of the hidden Jewish children and gave them to their Żegota colleague Adolf Berman and his staff at the Central Committee of Polish Jews.
-Almost all of the children's parents had been killed at the Treblinka extermination camp or had gone missing.
+Almost all of the children's parents had been murdered at the Treblinka extermination camp or had gone missing.
 Berman and Sendler both felt that the Jewish children should be reunited with "their nation", but argued vehemently about specific aims and methods; most children were taken out of Poland.

 Over the years, among Sendler's social and formal functions were a membership in Warsaw City Council, chairmanships of the Commission for Widows and Orphans and of the Health Commission there, activity in the League of Women and in the managing councils of the Society of Friends of Children and the Society for Lay Schools.